From Dotclear to Eleventy 2

 Add content and Publish

-At this point I can already publish the existing content (Huwindity documentation) and work on style.
-Converting the content from the database in a wiki syntax into a bunch of markdown files is the biggest part of the work.
-It'll be on the next chapter.
+At this point, I can work on style with the existing content (Huwindity documentation).
+But the real content now needs to be converted from the database in a specific wiki syntax into a set of markdown files.
+There are more than 700 articles to convert and this is the biggest part of the work.
+It’ll be explained on the next chapter.